SnnVL/GF4ACE/README.md

 ### References

-Senne Van Loon, Maria Rugenstein, & Elizabeth A. Barnes (2025), Green's functions of ERA5 using the Ai2 Climate Emulator, [ArXiv](https://doi.org/xxxxxxx)
+Senne Van Loon, Maria Rugenstein, & Elizabeth A. Barnes (2025), Green's functions of ERA5 using the Ai2 Climate Emulator, preprint to be added

 ### License